Would you like to learn how to draw realistic drawings that look like they pop off your drawing surface?

 How To Shade Drawings With Graphite

-Before you start drawing real subjects you should first become familiar with the tools you will be using and get a good feel of how to use them.
+Before you start drawing real subjects, you should first become familiar with the tools you will be using and get a good feel of using them.

-Drawing is the act of reproducing what you see or what is in your mind on a drawing surface.
+Drawing reproduces what you see or what is in your mind on a drawing surface.

-Learning how to use the tools that are available will help you to create professional compositions.
+Learning to use the available tools will help you create professional compositions.

 Below are some posts that will help you learn the basics of drawing: